material-components/material-components-ios/components/Dialogs/README.md

 # Dialogs

-Dialogs provides a presentation controller that will display a modal dialog according to the material spec.
-Additionally, an alert controller is provided that will display a simple alert.
+Dialogs provides both a presentation controller for displaying a modal dialog and an alert controller that will display a simple modal alert.

 ### Material Design Specifications